eeshawn11/DSI33-Shawn/README.md

-# General Assembly DSI 33
+# General Assembly Data Science Immersive
-Showcase of data projects completed by Shawn Sing.
+Showcase of projects completed during the Data Science Immersive program by General Assembly.

 ---

-Include a brief description of the various projects and the skills demonstrated.
+> Project 1 - Standardised Test Analysis
+> An exploratory analysis into SAT 2019 performance in the state of California, United States, to identify districts with the lowest overall student performance so the California Department of Education can recommend programs and better allocate resources to such districts in need.

+> Skills demonstrated:

+> - Exploratory Data Analysis
+> - Data Visualisation

+Project 2 -

+Project 3